Nate Den Hollander

 He has written three books on firearms, ballistics and stress psychology and wrote several articles for shooting magazines both in England and the US.

-As a recognised Crown Court Expert, he has given evidence at British Crown Court in cases relating to ballistics and stress psychology as it relates to a deadly force encounter, both as a police officer and as a civilian expert.
+As a recognized Crown Court Expert, he has given evidence at British Crown Court in cases relating to ballistics and stress psychology as it relates to a deadly force encounter, both as a police officer and as a civilian expert.

 Peter developed and teaches the ‘National Holster Course which has been underwritten by the National Firearms Association and accepted as their National course.

-Treasurer & Communications
+Treasurer & Memberships

 I was born and raised on a Tobacco Farm outside of Tillsonburg Ont.
 My first hunt was at the age of 3 when I shot my 1st mouse with a Cork & String Rifle.
 My Grandfather served the mouse for breakfast the next morning.
 30 years later; I learned that it was actually Roast Beef served that morning.